godotengine/godot-docs/classes/class_basematerial3d.rst

 | *Getter*  | get_specular()      |
 +-----------+---------------------+

-Sets the size of the specular lobe.
-The specular lobe is the bright spot that is reflected from light sources.
+Adjusts the strength of specular reflections.
+Specular reflections are composed of scene reflections and the specular lobe which is the bright spot that is reflected from light sources.
+When set to ``0.0``, no specular reflections will be visible.
+This differs from the :ref:`SPECULAR_DISABLED<class_BaseMaterial3D_constant_SPECULAR_DISABLED>` :ref:`SpecularMode<enum_BaseMaterial3D_SpecularMode>` as :ref:`SPECULAR_DISABLED<class_BaseMaterial3D_constant_SPECULAR_DISABLED>` only applies to the specular lobe from the light source.

 \ **Note:** Unlike :ref:`metallic<class_BaseMaterial3D_property_metallic>`, this is not energy-conserving, so it should be left at ``0.5`` in most cases.
 See also :ref:`roughness<class_BaseMaterial3D_property_roughness>`.